TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 - **📚 project-documentation**:
 A professionally formatted PDF covering all aspects of your project, from objectives to recommendations.
 It's like having a comprehensive project report at your disposal! 📊
-• project_documentation.pdf: The ultimate resource for anyone looking to understand or contribute to our project.

 - **📝 README.md**:
   The main documentation file detailing the project methodology, technologies, findings, and usage instructions.

 ---

-## 6.📝 How to Use the Project <a id="how-to-use-the-project"></a>
+### 6.📝 How to Use the Project <a id="how-to-use-the-project"></a>

 Follow these steps to explore and interact with the project:

 1. **📂 Access the Dataset**:
    - Locate the dataset in the `Dataset/` folder.
-   - Open the `Pizza_Sales_Dataset.xlsx` file to review the raw data, including order details, pizza sizes, categories, and sales figures.
+   - Open the `Data Model - Pizza Sales.xlsx` file to review the raw data, including order details, pizza sizes, categories, and sales figures.

 2. **📊 Interact with the Dashboard**:
    - Navigate to the `Dashboard/` folder.
    - Open the `Pizza_Sales_Dashboard.xlsx` file to explore the interactive dashboard.
-   - Use slicers and filters to customize your analysis by pizza size, category, and time periods.
+   - Use slicers and filters to customize your analysis by pizza size, category.

 3. **🖼 Refer to Visual Guides**:
    - Visit the `Images/` folder for screenshots of key charts, insights, and the final dashboard layout.
 These visuals provide a quick reference to the project’s outcomes and design elements.